What is a Multinational Company?

 Types of Multinational Company (MNC’s)

-Following are types of the multinational corporation.
+The following are types of multinational corporations.

 - A company having a strong home presence and a decentralized corporation.